vivekanandpetwalhashedin/gradle-config/README.md

-Change the "_templates_repo" in cookiecutter based on your system
+Change the "_templates_repo" in cookiecutter.json based on your system